galaxyproject/training-material/topics/imaging/tutorials/detection-of-mitoflashes/tutorial.md

 >    - **Gaussian filter sigma**: Use a value around `1` to suppress noise; increase to `1.5` if noise is high.
 >    - **Boundary pixels**: Set to `10` to ignore spots within the image edges, adjusting as needed for image size.
 >
->    This tool detects mitochondria as spots or 'mitoflashes' based on intensity maxima, identifying them as distinct regions.
-Adjusting the threshold parameter can improve the accuracy of spot detection, allowing for better identification of mitoflash events.
+>    This tool detects mitochondria based on intensity maxima.
+Adjusting the threshold parameter can improve the accuracy of spot detection, allowing to reduce the number of missed or spuriously detected mitochondria (as a rule of thumb, the latter is better tolerable for our analysis).
 >
 {: .hands_on}